App Development: User Guide

 3. The front-end design generally starts with UI wireframes using tools like figma.

-4. The front-end development starts by getting a UI structure generated from the wireframe tool and then proceeds to programming of the interactivity and server integration.
+4. The front-end development starts by getting a UI structure generated from the wireframe tool and then proceeds to programming the interactivity and server integration.

 5. The backend and front-end development proceeds simultaneously as each of these feedback changes into the other.